Icelandic Sheepdog: Characteristics

 It is a muscular and hardy dog, and moves with ease over the rough terrain of rural Iceland.
-Weights are commonly in the range 9±– kg, with heights at the withers of about 45 cm for dogs and a few centimetres less for bitches.
+Weights are commonly in the range 9±– kg, with heights at the withers of about 45 cm for males and a few centimetres less for females.
 The coat is thick and provides good protection from the weather; there are two distinct types: short-haired and long-haired.
 It may be light, tan or fawn, ranging from milky-white, cream-colour to a reddish brown; or black, chocolate-brown or grey.
 White and light markings, often extensive, occur with all colours; light, tan and grey animals may have a black mask.
 Dogs may be expected to live for some twelve to fifteen years.